Skip to main content

 Zucchini tomato bake

 Frozen or fresh zucchini also work for this 30-minute casserole.
-All you have to do is toss the veggies, herbs, and parmesan together and bake.
+All you have to do is toss the veggies, herbs, and parmesan cheese together and bake.

 Healthy chicken broccoli casserole